By Monica Mulholland, Rotary Club of Queenstown, New Zealand

 When I shared with my fellow Rotarians last fall that 70 percent of people with disabilities are unemployed or under-employed, in spite of a national labor shortage, we decided to take action.
 Our club has a diverse membership, and it values a diverse workforce.
 By pulling from District 5030’s Partners for Work Program, we organized a high-energy mock interview during our club’s meeting on 31 January.
 Continue reading

 By Katey Halliday, Rotaract Club of Adelaide City and the Rotary Club of Adelaide Light, South Australia, Australia

-Rotary recently adopted a diversity, equity, and inclusion policy that sends a strong message that we embrace inclusivity.
+Rotary recently adopted a diversity, equity, and inclusion statement that sends a strong message that we embrace inclusivity.
 Rotary has clubs all over the world and reaches a broad range of people with our service projects.
 So we are already diverse, but a second ingredient, inclusion, is the key to unlocking and maintaining the full benefits of that diversity.
 How inclusive is your club?
 Continue reading

 By Dinesh Gajeelee, Rotary Club of Haute Rive, Mauritius

 One of the ongoing challenges in Rotary is maintaining a healthy level of membership.
 My club of Haute Rive is no exception.
 We started the club in 2014 with 20 members, and despite the fact that we have gained new members since then, we’ve also lost a few.
 So much so that membership fell to just 18 as of 1 July 2017.
 Fortunately, our leadership team was proactive and began forming a plan to address the situation.
 Continue reading

 Joyce Lau’s Rotary experience helped her land a position with a major financial firm in Hong Kong.
 Four Rotarians serve on the board of directors.

 By Joyce Lau, past president of the Rotary Club of Lan Kwai Fong, Hong Kong